Analyzers

 Parses: installed_applications table

-Purpose: Analyze installed Windows applications for suspicious categories, hacker tools, and RMM tools
+Purpose: Analyze installed Windows applications for suspicious categories, hacker tools and RMM software

 Browser Downloads Analyzer